AlexBSoft/win95.css/README.md

 Make your bootstrap look like Windows 95/98.

-Bootstrap 5 version in progress.
-Many things are broken.
-For existing projects use bootstrap 4 version instead.
+Bootstrap 5 version is here!
+Check bootstrap-4 branch for bootstrap 4 version.

 <p align="center">